srMarquinho/ultimate-dividend-portfolio/README.md

 # Ultimate Dividend Portfolio
-Ultimately an essential - powerful  - easy to use - dividend portfolio sheet.
+:moneybag: Ultimately an essential - powerful  - easy to use - dividend portfolio sheet. :moneybag:

-## Getting a copy and giving access
+## :beginner: Getting a copy

 1. Make a copy of the spreadsheet.
     If sharing, bookmarking or saving the link.
 Use [this GitHub page](https://github.com/srMarquinho/ultimate-dividend-portfolio) as the copy link may likely change overtime.